Reinforced Concrete Beam Calculation

 • Select the reinforcement grade.

-The strength characteristics of the reinforcement are described by the grade and mark:
+The mechanical properties of the reinforcement are indicated by its grade and designation:

-• The letter "A" or "B" indicates the manufacturing technology (hot-rolled or cold-deformed reinforcement, respectively);
+• The letter "A" or "B" denotes its production process (hot-rolled or cold-deformed, respectively);

-• The number following it indicates the yield strength level of the steel.
+• The subsequent number represents the yield strength of the steel.

-This information is found in the reinforcement certificate.
+This detailed information is available in the reinforcement certification documents.

 • Determine the load scheme.

-• The parameters of the bottom, most loaded, layer of the beam.
+• Provide the parameters for the most stressed, bottom layer of the beam.

-• The reinforcement parameters of the top layer.
+• Enter the reinforcement details for the top layer.

-When manufacturing reinforced concrete structures, the density of concrete placement is controlled by the compaction factor (the ratio of the actual density of the concrete to its calculated value).
-Read about this type of product in this article.
+During the production of reinforced concrete structures, the density of concrete placement is governed by the compaction factor (the ratio of actual concrete density to its theoretical maximum).
+More details on this topic can be found in our comprehensive article.

-Therefore, dynamic loads are taken with various coefficients, approximating the possibilities of the simultaneous occurrence of different dynamic impacts in a specific location.
+Therefore, dynamic loads are incorporated using various coefficients that estimate the probability of concurrent dynamic impacts at a given location.